tylerthecoder/TylerCraft/DEVLOG.md

 Thinking of what to work on next.
 I think rewritting the terrain generator in rust could be a good project

+# 09/03/23

+I've got covid, so I've had time to rewrite this is rust a bit.
+I've created a terrain gen app that does smooth height transitions, generates trees, and generates flowers.
+Making the trees be spread a part randomly is hard, but I solved it by doing it chunk by chunk and lazily loading the tree in nearby chunks to make sure there is no overlap.

+I noticed that the transparency is broken and that some of the textures are rotated incorrectly.
+I think I will fix that next.

+# 09/04/23

+Fixed transparency, it was an issue with the new way I'm doing mesh generation.
+Fixed textured being rotated incorrectly too.
+Now noticing that a tree's leafs are not included if they go over a chunk boundary.
+Tackling that next.

+Then I'll start thinking about biomes.